BINARY-TECH001/BINARY-TECH001/README.md

 Fullstack Developer
 -------------------

-Hello, this is Abdulrafiu Mubarak I'm a passionate Full stack Developer living in Ibadan, Nigeria, I've made a lot of projects with multiple web technologies.
+Hello, This is Abdulrafiu Mubarak I'm a passionate Full stack Developer living in Ibadan, Nigeria, I've made a lot of projects with multiple web technologies.
 I love being part of a solution driven tech community .
 I love to teach others about web development.
 I love open source development and I build things on my GitHub profile (here).
 I love JavaScript and Python (Django and Flask).

 * 🌍  I'm based in Ibadan
 * ✉️  You can contact me at [binarytechnig@gmail.com](mailto:binarytechnig@gmail.com)